marcpre/personal_blog_eleventy/README.md

 58. Aspects of buying an online business
 59. Challenges that ai can solve, which are there and who has them
 60. Idee: DQI Tool für SaaS/Banken etc.
 61. Business model of primaprompt  is traffic aggregation, buy traffic cheaper and sell it more expensive
+62. Options if you are stuck ar your job and also mindset